Skip to main content

 Message Level Encryption is required for FTN

-Due to requirements from Traficom, you are required to use Full Message-Level Encryption (MLE) for authentication with FTN.
+Due to requirements from Traficom, you must use Full Message-Level Encryption (MLE) for authentication with FTN.

 There are two different ways to achieve this.
 The first is required and the second is only required in certain circumstances: